 Southfork Residential Speed Reduction Pilot

-In June 2021, City Council approved the Traffic Advisory Committee's proposed pilot program that will reduce the residential speed limit in the Southfork neighbourhood to 40 km/hr.
+In June 2021, City Council approved a pilot program to reduce the residential speed limit in the Southfork neighbourhood to 40 km/hr, beginning June 28.

-This pilot aims to significantly increase the safety of residential roads by only slightly slowing down traffic.
-Southfork was chosen for the pilot program, as many speed-related concerns have been expressed by residents in the neighbourhood.
+This pilot was intended to significantly increase the safety of residential roads by only slightly slowing down traffic.
+Southfork was chosen for the pilot program, as many speed-related concerns were expressed by residents in the neighbourhood.